midstar/WAServer/README.md

 Directories are created by wasserver if they do not exist.

 **NOTE!** waserver has no authentification or any other security protection.
-Applications are not isolated from eachother and my overwrite or delete each others data.
+Applications are not isolated from each other and might overwrite or delete each others data.

 ### GET &lt;addr&gt;/data/&lt;directories&gt;/&lt;objname&gt;